-He has been named one of the United Nations Messengers of Peace.
-Also, he has earned a Presidential Medal of Freedom from President Barack Obama.
+Also, he has received a Lifetime Achievement Award from the National Civil Rights Museum and has been named one of the United Nations Messengers of Peace.
+Furthermore, he has earned a Presidential Medal of Freedom from President Barack Obama.

 Wonder’s accolades are enormous, and rightfully so, we can see why Slate chose Wonder’s classic run of creativity as the greatest in the history of music.

 Contact us on social media via Twitter, YouTube, Instagram, or , and let us know what you think.
 Also, check out our Dope Music Video Showcase and vote for the dopest music video.
 Expect to watch exciting videos that are showcasing music in the popular genres of hip-hop, R&B, Soul, Jazz, Pop, Rock, Alternative, Electronic, etc. Also, don’t forget to subscribe, purchase our merchandise, become a Patron of Bong Mines Entertainment, and support our sponsors.